tonnrueter/remind2/README.md

 When building the library, GDXs are downloaded to test the creation of the reporting.
 For requests to update the test specimen, please file an issue or contact the package maintainer.
 Note that you can also manually place one or multiple GDX files in the `tests/testgdxs` folder to have them tested instead of the default ones.

+If you want to disable the GDX test, please uncomment the line following the comment `## uncomment to skip test` in `tests/testthat/test-convGDX2mif.R`.

 ## Questions / Problems

 In case of questions / problems please contact Renato Rodrigues <renato.rodrigues@pik-potsdam.de>.